Developmental and Behavioral Pediatrics

 Developmental-Behavioral pediatricians have a range of a career options within academics/research, education, and clinical practice.
 Often in multidisciplinary settings involving close collaboration with other professional disciplines, they evaluate, treat and manage infants, children, and adolescents with a wide range of developmental and behavioral concerns.
 They also evaluate and monitor progress in children at risk for developmental and behavioral disorders on the basis of biological and social factors.
 They research the causes and treatments of these conditions and strive to promote an understanding of the social, educational, and cultural influences on children.
 Through training and continuing medical education, they help to shape the work of general pediatricians and other pediatric subspecialists to provide collaborative community leadership, and to inform public policy to promote the optimal development and behavioral health of all children.

 Career opportunities abound for Developmental-Behavioral pediatricians.
-This is a young sub-specialty, with a great demand for our services.
+This is a small sub-specialty, with a great demand for our services.
 There is increasing demand for Developmental-Behavioral pediatricians in academic settings, where they conduct important research, provide essential components of pediatric residency training and deliver clinical care to patients and their families.
-The increasing identification of developmental and behavioral disorders has led to high demand for properly fellowship trained developmental-behavioral pediatricians.
+The increasing identification of developmental and behavioral disorders has led to high demand for fellowship trained developmental-behavioral pediatricians.
 There are varied opportunities in academic settings, in hospital-based or large multi-specialty clinic programs, and in community practice.

 Developmental-Behavioral pediatricians receive certification through the Sub-Board of Developmental-Behavioral Pediatrics administered by the American Board of Pediatrics.
 Board certification in General Pediatrics is required prior to Sub-Board Certification.